Colonial Dorchester State Historic Site

 © SCGreatOutdoors

 This is the site of a colonial village founded in 1697 by a group representing the Congregational Church of Dorchester, Massachusetts.
-Attractions today include the site of the tabby fort, on-going archaeological excavations of the village, the tower of St. George′s Parish Church, and a small outdoor kiosk explaining the history of Dorchester and the upper Ashley River area.
+Attractions today include the site of the tabby fort, ongoing archaeological excavations of the village, the tower of Saint George's Parish Church, and a small outdoor kiosk explaining the history of Dorchester and the upper Ashley River area.

-Altho there are no long hiking trails here, this is a nice place to spend a few hours and go on a short walk, since the historic sites are not far apart.
+Although there are no long hiking trails here, this is a nice place to spend a few hours and go on a short walk, since the historic sites are not far apart.
+You can also relax under the trees at one of the picnic tables, or take in some views of the Ashley River.

 Videos